-Type of application Suggested action by applicants Action by Council Agree and comply with validation requirements in Consultation letter to adjoining neighbours submitting the application and related paperwork Consultation letter to statutory consultees Include a statement summarising the results of the pre-application publicity / Site notice Statutory notice in newspaper consultation undertaken Advice by telephone or e-mail or in person at Council offices Applications and self-serve access to updates available on website Applications available for inspection at Council Customer Access Points Applications available for inspection through Town / Parish Councils (by agreement) Consider press release if appropriate
+Type of application Suggested action by applicants Action by Council Type of application These can include: • A range of large scale applications that can relate to residential, commercial and any other major scheme that is above 10 dwelling or is above a certain threshold.
+Suggested action by applicants Agree and comply with validation requirements in submitting the application and related paperwork.
+Include a statement summarising the results of the pre-application publicity / consultation undertaken.
+Consultation letter to adjoining neighbours.
+Consultation letter / e-mail to statutory consultees.
+Site notice.
+Statutory notice in newspaper.
+Applications and self-serve access to updates available on website.
+Applications available to view electronically at Council Customer Access Points.
+Applications available for inspection through Town / Parish Councils (by agreement).
+Consider press release if appropriate.

-Minor and other planning and related applications
+Minor and other planning and related applications - Pre-application stage

-Type of application Suggested action by applicants Action by Council These can include: Pre-application stage: Pre-application stage: Development not meeting criteria for major development Other applications including: Householder, Changes of Use, Telecommunications, Works to Trees covered by Tree Preservation Orders or within Conservation Areas, Advertisement Consent applications Prior Notification applications Engage in proportionate charged pre- application discussions with development management service as early as possible.
-Householders recommended to discuss proposal with neighbours before submitting application Agree validation requirements with Council Proportionate preapplication advice and wesbsite information together with telephone or email support Agree appropriate validation requirements
+Type of application Suggested action by applicants Action by Council These can include: Development not meeting criteria for major development Other applications including: Householder, Changes of Use, Telecommunications, Works to Trees covered by Tree Preservation Orders or within Conservation Areas, Advertisement Consent applications.
+Prior Notification applications.
+Engage in proportionate charged pre-application discussions with development management service as early as possible.
+Householders recommended to discuss proposal with neighbours before submitting application.
+Agree validation requirements with Council.
+Proportionate pre-application advice and website information together with telephone or e-mail support.
+Agree appropriate validation requirements.